 Until recently there were no FDA-approved treatments used to reduce TD symptoms.
-A wide range of therapies have been tried to treat TD, but the evidence available to support evidence-based recommendations is poor, ^{13,24} and few therapies have been shown to produce more than a slight to moderate benefit. ^{2,14} Treatment options have included withdrawing or changing the offending drug, off-label use of prescription medications, over-the-counter vitamins and supplements and non-pharmacologic treatments. ^{2,13,24} Avoiding antipsychotics where other treatment options are available is preferred, but this is not possible for many patients with severe psychiatric conditions.
+A wide range of therapies have been tried to treat TD, but the evidence available to support evidence-based recommendations is poor, and few therapies have been shown to produce more than a slight to moderate benefit.
+Treatment options have included withdrawing or changing the offending drug, off-label use of prescription medications, over-the-counter vitamins and supplements and non-pharmacologic treatments.
+Avoiding antipsychotics where other treatment options are available is preferred, but this is not possible for many patients with severe psychiatric conditions.
 Though TD symptoms may improve with decreasing and then stopping the offending agent or switching to a different drug, it does not consistently help, and complete resolution of symptoms is uncommon.
-22 26 Moreover, TD symptoms can worsen upon decreasing or stopping the antipsychotic drug.
+Moreover, TD symptoms can worsen upon decreasing or stopping the antipsychotic drug.

-Interest in the vesicular monoamine transporter-2 (VMAT2) relates to its effect in storing and releasing dopamine from synaptic vesicles in the brain.30 The VMAT2 inhibitor tetrabenazine was approved in 2008 by the FDA for use in Huntington's disease, a genetic condition that causes involuntary movements, and it has been used in an off-label manner for individuals with TD symptoms.
-Concern about side effects and the need for multiple daily dosing led to the search for new VMAT2 inhibitors.
-Valbenazine (IngrezzaTM, Neurocrine Biosciences, Inc.) became the first

-FDA-approved drug for TD (April 2017) and deutetrabenazine (Austedo®, Teva) was subsequently approved for TD in August 2017.
+Interest in the vesicular monoamine transporter-2 (VMAT2) relates to its effect in storing and releasing dopamine from synaptic vesicles in the brain.
+The VMAT2 inhibitor tetrabenazine was approved in 2008 by the FDA for use in Huntington's disease, a genetic condition that causes involuntary movements, but includes a black box warning for increasing the risk of depression and suicidal thoughts and behaviors.
+Tetrabenazine has been used in an off-label manner for individuals with TD symptoms.
+Guideline recommendations for treating tardive dyskinesia from the American Academy of Neurology in 2013 found limited evidence that several medications, including tetrabenazine, reduced TD symptoms.1 Concern about side effects and the need for multiple daily dosing led to the search for new VMAT2 inhibitors.
+Valbenazine (IngrezzaTM, Neurocrine Biosciences, Inc.) became the first FDA-approved drug for TD (April 2017) and deutetrabenazine (Austedo®,Teva) was subsequently approved for TD in August 2017.
 Approval by the FDA of the first two treatments for TD represents a potentially important advance for patients with this frequently debilitating, irreversible condition.